hypatiafsa/.github/support.md

 If your issue has not been reported yet:

-- Create a new issue in the relevant repository.
+- Create a new issue in the relevant repository and category.
 - Clearly describe your bug or feature request.
   In particular, include:
   - Steps to reproduce the bugs;